 “But if we try to resist the early stage symptoms and ‘keep going’ – working harder, doing without sleep, giving-in to others demands, ignoring our need for exercise, intimacy and leisure, and speeding up instead of slowing down – then symptoms become chronic.”

 So, Dr. Eaton, if asked about migraines and emotions as chronic symptoms might say that it is NOT the mind completely overriding the body, with little to no regard of the body.
-It is, in fact, when the mind can hear and translate clearly what the body is saying.

 the mind from the body and is then acted upon.
 Taking action is important.